 Lunar Eclipse is a natural phenomenon observed several times a year.
-Due to different speeds and circular orbits of earth and moon.
-The planet earth sometimes blocks the sun radiations falling on the moon, making unusually dark- Th Luna Eclipse.
-However, it is until recently that science has discovered the actual reason of lunar eclipse.
+Due to the different speeds and circular orbits of the earth and the moon.
+The planet earth sometimes blocks the sun radiations falling on the moon, making it unusually dark- The Lunar Eclipse.
+However, it is until recently that science has discovered the actual reason for the lunar eclipse.
 Before that, different cultures had different mythical beliefs and rituals associated with the lunar eclipse.
-However, Islam debunked the myths and superstitions related to lunar and solar eclipse.
-As the task of a religion or a deen is not to describe scientific phenomena, Prophet Muhammad (s.a.w) advised Muslims to offer Salaat ul Yusuf at the lunar eclipse.
-Method of Salaat ul Khusuf will be explained later in this article.
+However, Islam debunked the myths and superstitions related to the lunar and solar eclipse.
+As the task of a religion or a deen is not to describe scientific phenomena, Prophet Muhammad (s.a.w) advised Muslims to offer Salaat ul khusuf at the lunar eclipse.
+We will explain the method of Salaat ul Khusuf later in this article.

 Primitive beliefs associated with Lunar Eclipse:

-Lunar Eclipse is a usual event, especially the changed red color of the moon during the lunar eclipse has always caught the attention of humankind.
-As a result, there have been different believes associated with lunar eclipse during different times.
-For example, Egyptians considered lunar eclipse as the moon eaten by a sow.
-Mesopotamians thought that moon is under attack of demons and to repel the demons, they used to throw stones at the planet.
-Some Chinese tribes believed that a dragon is biting moon and they rang bells to prevent the dragon from doing so.
+Lunar Eclipse is a usual event, especially the changed red color of the moon during the lunar eclipse has always caught humankind’s attention.
+As a result, there have been different believes associated with a lunar eclipse at other times.
+For example, Egyptians considered the lunar eclipse as the moon eaten by a sow.
+Mesopotamians thought that the moon is under the attack of demons, and to repel the demons, they used to throw stones at the planet.
+Some Chinese tribes believed that a dragon is biting the moon, and they rang bells to prevent the dragon from doing so.

-Similarly, Arabs also had many superstitions associated to the lunar eclipse.
+Similarly, Arabs also had many superstitions associated with this natural thing.
 They thought that the moon and sun mourn the death of a person, and thus they turn red and lose their natural shine.

 Prophet Muhammad’s teachings regarding Lunar Eclipse:

-It is reported that Prophet Muhammad’s (s.a.w) beloved son Ibrahim died.
+It is reported that Prophet Muhammad’s (SAWW) beloved son Ibrahim died.
 As a parent, Prophet Muhammad was in grief.
 Coincidentally, a solar eclipse occurred.
 People started associating the eclipse with the demise of the son of Prophet Muhammad.
-To that, Prophet Muhammad cleared that solar or lunar eclipse has nothing to do with the death of anybody.
+Prophet Muhammad cleared that solar or lunar eclipse has nothing to do with the death of anybody.

 “The sun and the moon are the two signs of Allah; they are not eclipsed on account of anyone’s death or on account of anyone’s birth.
 So when you see them, glorify and supplicate Allah, observe the Prayer, give alms.
 O Ummah of Muhammad!
 None is more indignant than Allah, when His servant or maid commits fornication.
 O people of Muhammad, by Allah, if you knew what I know, you would weep much and laugh little.
 O Allah, witness, I informed them.”

 May ALLAH grant us Hidayah to follow the footsteps of Prophet Muhammad (s.a.w).
-Do share this information with others, since the longest lunar eclipse of the century is taking place right now.
-It is the high time that we consumed our time in salaah and Zikar.
+Do share this information with others since the century’s longest lunar eclipse is taking place right now.
+It is high time that we consumed our time in Salaat ul khusuf and Zikar.